- Last Updated: January 27, 2017

 Focused Ultrasound Treatment

 Focused ultrasound has tremendous potential to improve the treatment of certain brain tumors.
-As this modality is non-invasive and accurate, it may be able to thermally ablate only targeted tissue while sparing healthy adjacent brain tissue.
+As this modality is non-invasive and accurate, it may be able to ablate only targeted tissue while sparing healthy adjacent tissue.
 This is especially critical in the brain where any damage to healthy tissue can result in significant loss of function.
-In addition, focused ultrasound has the potential to reduce the risk for infection and bleeding, lower procedural morbidity by avoiding the need to open the skull, and avoid the toxicity of radiation.
+In addition, focused ultrasound has the potential to reduce the risk for infection and bleeding, lower procedural morbidity by not opening the skull, and avoid the toxicity of radiation.

-Currently, focused ultrasound can effectively target small tumors located in the center of the brain, in areas such as the medial part of the thalamus.
-The Foundation is conducting and funding technical research to expand the area of the brain that can be reached and treated by focused ultrasound in collaboration with academia and industry.
+Currently, focused ultrasound can effectively target small tumors located in the center of the brain, in areas such as the thalamus.
+In addition some pediatric tumors in the central part of the brain could also be treatable.
+The Foundation is collaborating with academia and industry on technical research to expand the area of the brain that can be reached by focused ultrasound.

-Another approach that is being investigated is the use of focused ultrasound to enable the targeted delivery and/or activation of drugs.
-The goal of this research is to deliver drugs into the brain tumor in high concentrations while minimizing systemic side-effects.
-A related approach is to use the temporary BBB opening from FUS to allow systemic agents to penetrate and have impact on the tumor.
+Another approach that is being investigated is using focused ultrasound to enable the targeted delivery and/or activation of drugs.
+The goal is to deliver drugs into the brain tumor in high concentrations while minimizing systemic side-effects.
+One mechanism to accomplish this is embedding the agents in microbubbles, and releasing the agents via sonification.

-A third treatment application is non-thermal destruction of tissue with Focused Ultrasound which is being evaluated by several sites.
+Also, non-thermal destruction of tissue with focused ultrasound is being evaluated by several sites.
 In this method the acoustic energy is used to create non-thermal mechanical effects at the focal point which can damage and destroy tissue.
-Recently investigators at Brigham and Women’s Hospital were able to create non-thermal brain lesions using focused ultrasound in combination with micro-bubbles.

 For a full list of known brain tumor clinical trials, please see here.